-Hilton offers 15 brands — including Waldorf Astoria, Conrad Hotels, Hilton, Doubletree, Embassy Suites and Hampton by Hilton — comprising more than 5,500 properties with nearly 895,000 rooms in 109 countries and territories.
+Hilton offers 18 brands — including Waldorf Astoria, Conrad Hotels, Hilton, Doubletree, Embassy Suites and Hampton by Hilton — comprising more than 6,400 properties in 119 countries.
 Points are valued at 0.4 cents.

 Members of this loyalty program have access to the Points & Money option.
 While Hilton doesn’t have a rewards chart, it does give you flexibility on points pricing, depending on supply and demand.
 So a check on Nov.
 12, 2018, found a maximum rate of 70,000 points for the Hilton Garden Inn Times Square Hotel in New York.

 Once you have at least 5,000 points, you can log into your Hilton Honors account and type in your location and dates.